PDFs by language

-Regular skin exams are especially important for people who are at higher risk of skin cancer, such as people with reduced immunity, people who have had skin cancer before, and people with a strong family history of skin cancer.
-Talk to your doctor about how often you should have your skin examined.
+Regular skin self-exams are especially important for people who are at higher risk of skin cancer, such as people with reduced immunity, people who have had skin cancer before, and people with a strong family history of skin cancer.
+Talk to your doctor about how often you should examine your skin.

-It’s important to check your own skin, preferably once a month.
 A skin self-exam is best done in a well-lit room in front of a full-length mirror.
 You can use a hand-held mirror to look at areas that are hard to see, such as the backs of your thighs.
-A spouse or close friend or family member may be able to help you with these exams, especially for those hard-to-see areas like your back or scalp.
+A spouse, partner, or close friend or family member may be able to help you with these exams, especially for those hard-to-see areas like your back or scalp.

 The first time you examine your skin, spend time carefully going over the entire surface.
 Learn the pattern of moles, blemishes, freckles, and other marks on your skin so that you’ll notice any changes next time.
 Be sure to show your doctor any areas that concern you.